centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-domain-search.md

 - **Easy Domain Availability Check:** With just one click, your customers can quickly check the availability of domains.

-- **Support for Premium Domains:** The add-on enables support for Premium Domains, including Aftermarket and Registry Premium Domains.
+- **Support for Premium Domains:** The add-on enables support for Premium Domains.

+- **Support for Aftermarket Domains:** Explore the World of Aftermarket Domains.

 - **Domain Name Suggestion Engine:** A built-in suggestion engine provides helpful suggestions during searches, enhancing the user experience.